 Easter in Portugal

-With sun-drenched days reminiscent of Summer and mild temperatures, the Easter mini-holidays are an excellent time to visit Portugal.
+With sunny days reminding us that summer is on the way, Easter is an excellent time to visit Portugal.

 Stroll along the beach with temperatures that are sometimes enough for sunbathing and a swim in the sea, especially in the Algarve and Madeira; or immerse yourself in Nature, which renews itself in Spring in an explosion of colour and aromas waiting to be discovered in the Natural Parks of the North and Centre, in the Alentejo or on the Azores islands.